-The word “listen,” by the way, has been used as a noun for centuries in expressions like “to be on the listen” or “to have a proper listen.”
+The word “listen,” by the way, has been used as a noun for about 250 years in expressions like “to be on the listen” or “to have a proper listen.”

 In fact, the earliest citation in the Oxford English Dictionary for “listen” as a noun dates from the 1300s.
 In an apparent reference to becoming deaf or hard of hearing, the writer wonders if someone “has losed the lysten.”